mannbro/HorsemanCMS/README.md

 # HorsemanCMS
 CMS System focusing on performance & scalability, security and user experience.

 HorsemanCMS is especially suited for creating corporate websites and wikis.
+It is also co-developed with Horseman eCommerce, so that it will be possible to use as an eCommerce platform.

 *Key focus*
 * Don't try to do everything.
 Just include functionality that 80% of all websites need, and do it extremely well!